I’ve like to provide a quick book review of Robert Kiyosaki’s The Business School: For People Who Like Helping People.

 First off, you should read the book yourself, so you know what it’s all about.
 After you’ve done that you should order 10 copies and use them with your prospects.
 Have your prospects read the book BEFORE you show them a business presentation.
 Talk about the lessons in the book with them and see what they think about it.
 This will definitely save you a lot of time and help you pre-qualify people.

 This book was first published in 2001.
 The ISBN is 978-1933057309.
 It contains 120 pages and comes in paperback, Kindle and audio CD format.
 It is available anywhere books are sold.
 As of May 2016, it has 71 reviews on Amazon with an average 4.4 out of 5 star rating.

-To this day, some nine years later, these points hold equally true.
+To this day, some thirteen years later, these points hold equally true.
 While there are many skeptics of our industry, you cannot deny that network marketing does work for some people.

 On a scale of one to ten, I would give Robert Kiyosaki’s “The Business School” an 8 of 10.
 I consider it a must read for any novice or experienced network marketer.